respinal18/project-practice/README.md

 # project-practice
 We are practicing git and github!

+Today we.
+- Created some folders.
+- Wrote program
+- Solved a problem.